-From (1) and (2), these estimated index $y(w_t)$ or $w_t$ could be subjected to at least two additional sources of basis risk, relative $to\overline{y}t$ .
-First, $\eta_t$ represents additional variations in location-averaged production that could not be explained by either $y(w_t)$ or $w_t$ .
-In the case of rice production, the index might not capture some non-weather related variations of production, e.g., pest or disease outbreaks, that could affect most of the insured.
-How well $w_t$ represents weather or natural disaster events experienced by the insured would further contribute to an additional source of basis risk.
-The keys are that $w_t$ should be measured at the most micro level, and that (2) should be established at the most micro level using disaggregated data to minimise basis risk.
-Carter, et al. (2007) shows that contract triggered by econometrically estimated $y(w_t)$ has poorer hedging performance relative to the area-yield insurance for cotton farmers in Peru.
+From (1) and (2), these estimated index $y(w_t)$ or w_t could be subjected to at least two additional sources of basis risk, relative to \bar{y}t .
+First, η_t represents additional variations in location-averaged production that could not be explained by either $y(w_t)$ or w_t .
+In the case of rice production, the index might not capture some nonweather related variations of production, e.g., pest or disease outbreaks, that could affect most of the insured.
+How well w_t represents weather or natural disaster events experienced by the insured would further contribute to an additional source of basis risk.8 The keys are that w_t should be measured at the most micro level, and that (2) should be established at the most micro level using disaggregated data to minimise basis risk.
+Carter, et al. (2007) show that contract triggered by econometrically estimated $y(w_t)$ has poorer hedging performance relative to the area-yield insurance for cotton farmers in Peru.

-The two forms of weather index, $y(w_t)$ or $w_t$ , could differ slightly on the potential basis risk, simplicity and so scalability.
-The working assumption in favour of $y(w_t)$ is that by using complex scientific or econometric modelling potentially with exogenous controls, the established $y(w_t)$ could explain household production with higher accuracyand hence with lower basis risk relative to the simple $w_t$ .
+The two forms of weather index, $y(w_t)$ or w_t , could differ slightly on the potential basis risk, simplicity and so scalability.
+The working assumption in favour of $y(w_t)$ is that by using complex scientific or econometric modelling potentially with exogenous controls, the established $y(w_t)$ could explain household production with higher accuracy and hence with lower basis risk relative to the simple w_t .
 The key potential shortfall is the potential for index $y(w_t)$ to be complex for targeted clients to understand and for scaling up to larger settings.
-For simple $w_t$ , on the other hand, contract design can also minimise basis risk by incorporating exogenous controls - e.g., geographical information system (GIS), agronomic data, etc. - in the construction of $w_t$ or payout function.
+For simple w_t , on the other hand, contract design can also minimise basis risk by incorporating exogenous controls - e.g., geographical information system (GIS), agronomic data, etc. - in the construction of w_t or payout function.
 This would also involve trading simplicity with basis risk reduction.
-The transparency in the direct observation of $w_t$ might further enhance risk transfer potential into international market (Skees, 2008).
+The transparency in the direct observation of w_t might further enhance risk transfer potential into international market (Skees 2008).
 The relative performance of the two forms of index has been mixed empirically, and has not been explored formally.

-With $y(w_t)$ , World Food Programme's Ethiopian drought insurance triggered payouts to protect farmers based on estimated livelihood losses measured by a scientific water requirement crop model (WFP 2005), and the index-based livestock insurance uses estimated livestock loss established econometrically from remote sensing Normalised Difference Vegetation Index (NDVI) to compensate Kenyan's herd losses from drought (Chantarat et al. forthcoming).
+With $y(w_t)$, World Food Programme's Ethiopian drought insurance triggered payouts to protect farmers based on estimated livelihood losses measured by a scientific water requirement crop model (WFP 2005), and the index-based livestock insurance uses estimated livestock loss established econometrically from remote sensing Normalised Difference Vegetation Index (NDVI) to compensate Kenyan's herd losses from drought (Chantarat et al. forthcoming).
 Both risks have also been transferred to international market.
-With $w_t$ , the rainfall and temperature index insurance contracts (designed relative to crop growth cycles) have been expanding in India since 2003 and sold to more than 700,000 smallholder farmers today with risks transferred into international markets (Gine, $et\ al.\ 2007$ , Manuamorn, 2007).
+With w_t , the rainfall and temperature index insurance contracts (designed relative to crop growth cycles) have been expanding in India since 2003 and sold to more than 700,000 smallholder farmers today with risks transferred into international markets (Gine, et al. 2007, Manuamorn 2007).
 Contracts have also been expanding in many developing counties.
-Using simple correlations, Clarke, $et\ al.\ (2012)$ , however, finds that basis risk of the Indian contracts could be very high and heterogeneous across settings.
-Parametric indicators of natural disasters have also been used in the design of catastrophe insurance, e.g., for earthquake in Mexico and the Caribbean (World Bank, 2007).
+Using simple correlations, Clarke, et al. (2012), however, finds that basis risk of the Indian contracts could be very high and heterogeneous across settings.
+Parametric indicators of natural disasters have also been used in the design of catastrophe insurance, e.g., for earthquake in Mexico and the Caribbean (World Bank 2007).